Neoleo3/Football-Data-Analysis-/README.md

 # Football Data Analysis
 This project aims at providing valuable insights for football club's business questions from european football competitions occured between 2011 and 2020.
+## Methadologies -
+🔹Excel to view and understand the data.
+🔹MySQL for data storage and retreival.
+🔹Python for data preprocessing, data visualization statistical analysis and predictive modelling.
+🔹Tableau for data visualization and dashbaords.
+🔹PowerPoint for conveying insights to stakeholders.
+🔹Agile methadologies for iterative development of project.
 ## Focus areas of football and key insights retrieved and recommendation -
 (Visit my website for more details)
 #### 🔹 Player Profile and Market Value